6.6 Rehabilitation Support, Motivation, and Progress Reporting

 Supporting Rehabilitation Without Taking Over

-Rehabilitation aims to help a resident recover or adapt after illness, injury, surgery, stroke, fracture, hospitalization, or functional decline.
-In long-term care, it may also mean maintaining ability and preventing avoidable loss.
+Rehabilitation helps a resident recover or adapt after illness, injury, surgery, stroke, fracture, hospitalization, or functional decline; in long-term care it also maintains ability and prevents avoidable loss.
 The nurse aide is not the therapist, but the aide is essential because practice happens during daily life.
-Getting dressed, transferring to a chair, walking to meals, brushing teeth, using the toilet, and feeding oneself can all support rehabilitation when performed according to the care plan.
+Getting dressed, transferring to a chair, walking to meals, brushing teeth, toileting, and self-feeding all support rehabilitation when done according to the care plan.

-The aide's first responsibility is to follow the assigned plan.
+The aide's first responsibility is to follow the assigned plan exactly.
 Therapy or nursing may specify distance, device, assistance level, repetitions, weight-bearing limits, precautions, splints, rest breaks, or communication strategies.
-The aide should not increase the difficulty independently because the resident looks strong, and should not skip the plan silently because the resident is slow.
-If the plan no longer fits the resident's ability, report it.
+The aide should not increase difficulty because the resident looks strong, and should not silently skip the plan because the resident is slow.
+If the plan no longer fits the resident's ability — too hard or too easy — report it so the team can reassess.
+Independently changing a mobility device, assistance level, or precaution is outside the aide's role and can undo therapy gains or cause injury.

-Motivation should preserve dignity.
-Residents recovering from illness may feel frustrated, embarrassed, afraid of falling, tired, depressed, or angry about needing help.
-The aide can encourage by offering choices, breaking the task into steps, allowing time, listening, and focusing on the resident's stated goals.
-Say what is useful and true, such as take your time, I will stand by you, or your plan is to walk to the doorway and rest.
-Avoid false promises about recovery, job placement, discharge, or certain outcomes.
+** Residents recovering from illness may feel frustrated, embarrassed, afraid of falling, tired, depressed, or angry about needing help.
+Encourage by offering choices, breaking the task into small steps (segmentation), allowing time, listening, and focusing on the resident's own stated goals. " Avoid false promises about full recovery, returning to a job, discharge dates, or any guaranteed outcome; you cannot predict these, and a broken promise damages trust and motivation.

 Rehabilitation Support Report